Copyright

 5.3 Digital Art and Online Platforms

-Digital fan art shared online may be subject to different rules compared to physical art.
-However, selling digital fan art also carries legal risks, particularly if the work is monetized.
+Digital fan art online might have different rules than physical art.
+But selling digital fan art also has legal risks, mainly if it’s for money.

 6. International Considerations